ReymondDeveloper/Solar-drying-system/README.md

   cd .\BACKEND\
 ```

-Install dependecies
+Install dependecies for back-end

 ```bash
   npm i
 ```

-Run the project
+Run the project's back-end

 ```bash
   npm run start
 ```

+_This will handle the behind-the-scene proccesses of the opened tab in default browser._

 ## Built with